-The basics of master's degrees
+The basics of master's degree programs

-Typically, a master's degree takes two to three years to complete, depending on the time students can devote to it.
+Typically, a master's degree program takes two to three years to complete, depending on the time students can devote to it.
 Some institutions may require students finish their studies within a certain period of time, such as five years, from when they initially register for the program, which is important for part-time students and those who might be balancing other responsibilities along with their education to note.

 A look at careers with a master's degree

 Some careers require a master's degree while others simply benefit from having one.
 For example, most states require a Certified Public Accountant to have a a master's degree or equivalent coursework.
 On the other hand, social workers might be able to prepare for a career with only a bachelor's degree but can't become licensed in some states without a master's degree.

 According to an analysis conducted by Forbes, these master's degree programs are the most likely to offer increased earning potential:

 - Physician assistant studies

 Other popular master's degree programs include the master of business administration (MBA), master of education and master of psychology.